Largest artificial non-nuclear explosions: Cleveland East Ohio Gas explosion

 On 20 October 1944, a liquefied natural gas storage tank in Cleveland, Ohio, split and leaked its contents, which spread, caught fire, and exploded.
 A half hour later, another tank exploded as well.
 The explosions destroyed 1 sqmi, killed 130, and left 600 homeless.

 USS Mount Hood

 On 10 November 1944, USS Mount Hood exploded in Seeadler Harbor at Manus Island in Australian New Guinea, with an estimated 3,800 tons of ordnance material on board.
 Mushrooming smoke rose to 7000 ft, obscuring the surrounding area for a radius of approximately 500 yd.
 Mount Hood's former position was revealed by a trench in the ocean floor 1000 ft long, 200 ft wide, and 30 to 40 ft deep.
 The largest remaining piece of the hull was found in the trench and measured 16 by 10 ft.
 All 296 men aboard the ship were killed.
 USS Mindanao was 350 yd away and suffered extensive damage, with 23 crew killed, and 174 injured.
 Several other nearby ships were also damaged or destroyed.
-Altogether 372 were killed and 371 injured in the blast.
+All together 372 were killed and 371 injured in the blast.